VayunAgrawal/DS4_I2C_CONTROL/README.md

 **NB:** in order for the host controller board to work in I2C mode, it is necessary to turn off SERIAL mode.
 This needs to be done via an  direct UART (Rx/Tx) connection to the board, either using an [FDTI cable or breakout board](http://www.hobbytronics.co.uk/ftdi-basic), or via the Arduino itself.

-## Temporary connections for UART configuration via Arduino (only necessary if not using an FDTI cable or breakout board):
+## Temporary connections for UART configuration via Arduino

+**This configuration is only necessary if not using an FDTI cable or breakout board.**

    * 5V on board --> 5V on Arduino
    * 0V on board --> GND on Arduino
    * TX on board --> TX-> on Arduino